Large-scale simulations of Floquet physics on near-term quantum computers: Introduction

-We use QHiFFS to implement a 20-qubit two-dimensional simulation of the transversely driven biaxial next-nearest neighbor Ising (BNNNI) model on a trapped ion quantum computer.
+We use QHiFFS to implement a 20-qubit, 230-gate two-dimensional simulation of the transversely driven biaxial next-nearest neighbor Ising (BNNNI) model on a trapped ion quantum computer.
 This implementation is, to the best of our knowledge, the largest digital 2D quantum simulation of a periodically driven system to date (see Sec.~\ref{sec: results}).
 We choose to focus on the BNNNI model because it is one of the most representative spin-exchange models containing both tunable frustration and tunable quantum fluctuations, creating competing quantum phases and criticality.
-Indeed, this behaviour is successfully captured by our hardware implementation.
-We stress that this simulation would not have been feasible using standard Trotterisation, which would have required a 50-fold deeper circuit (see Fig.~\ref{fig: results}).
+Indeed, this behavior is successfully captured by our hardware implementation.
+We stress that this simulation would not have been feasible using standard Trotterization, which would have required a 50-fold deeper circuit (see Fig.~\ref{fig: results}).

 Finally, we set QHiFFS on solid analytic foundations by providing an analysis on the scaling of the final simulation errors.
-In particular, we find that first order QHiFFS not only exhibits a cubic scaling advantage in driving frequency $\omega$, but also a linear one in simulation time $t$ compared to a second order Trotter sequence.
-The scaling in system size $n$ remains linear for local models (see Sec.~\ref{subsec: error estimate}).
-Thus we see QHiFFS finding use both on moderate-sized error-prone near-term devices and in the fault tolerant era.
+In particular, we find that first-order QHiFFS not only exhibits a cubic scaling advantage in driving frequency $\omega$, but also a linear one in simulation time $t$ compared to a second-order Trotter sequence.
+The error scaling in system size $n$ remains linear for local models (see Error Analysis).
+Thus we see QHiFFS finding use both on moderate-sized error-prone near-term devices and in the fault-tolerant era.